TechyMaJig/TechyMaJig/README.md

 # ⚡ **Fun Fact**
-My wanderlust was sparked early on – road-tripping across the U.S. with family and friends, navigating state highways and quirky roadside attractions.
-As an exchange student in Germany and later living in Perth, Australia, I transformed those childhood adventures into a global passion for exploration.
+My wanderlust was sparked early on – road-tripping across the U.S. with my parents, navigating state highways and quirky roadside attractions.
+As a high school exchange student and later living in Perth, Australia, I transformed those childhood adventures into a global passion for exploration.
 From family travels to solo international experiences, I've always believed the world is best understood through curious eyes and an open heart.
 Next destination?
 Always TBD! 🌍✈️

 ---

 📝 **License:** All rights reserved.
 This README may not be copied, modified, or redistributed without explicit permission. 😊